JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: because you see reflections
 NS: and shadows
 NS: and it all depends on how light affect the surface
-NS: if you have light from you wiespoint you willsee nothng
+NS: if you have light from you viewpoint you will see nothing
 NS: no shadow
-NS: so restrich yo bum to within
+NS: so restrict yo bum to within
 NS: the gray scale

 JR: In this picture ... [https://gyazo.com/da68ac53eceb9a4a3a4c4ec9935434c9](https://gyazo.com/da68ac53eceb9a4a3a4c4ec9935434c9) I just drew one black line over neutral gray
 JR: but there are two lines on the image. i do not understand why.

 NS: yes
-    Dizzi Sternberg: thats the 3d veiw
+    DS: that's the 3d view
 NS: it has to do with image resolution
 NS: and is a 3 D view
-    Dizzi Sternberg: so it looks like emkbossing
+    DS: so it looks like embossing
 NS: find a softer brush
 NS: and a bigger line
 NS: [https://gyazo.com/7c7842c4e83b543c91c63b363dc02ae3](https://gyazo.com/7c7842c4e83b543c91c63b363dc02ae3)